nushackers/hackertools_materials/git/slides.md

 git pull origin main
 ```

-`Origin` is a shorthand name for the remote repo that the project was
+`origin` is a shorthand name for the remote repo that the project was
 cloned from.
 It is used instead of the URL for convenience.

 ---